thibaut-neoledge/azure-docs.fr-fr/articles/hdinsight/hdinsight-connect-excel-hive-odbc-driver.md

 <properties
-   pageTitle="Connexion d’Excel à Hadoop à l’aide du pilote ODBC Hive | Microsoft Azure" description="Découvrez comment configurer et utiliser le pilote ODBC Microsoft Hive pour Excel afin d'interroger des données dans un cluster HDInsight." services="hdinsight" documentationCenter="" authors="mumian"
+   pageTitle="Connect Excel to Hadoop with the Hive ODBC Driver | Microsoft Azure" description="Learn how to set up and use the Microsoft Hive ODBC driver for Excel to query data in an HDInsight cluster." services="hdinsight" documentationCenter="" authors="mumian"